swordsounds/KGB-Inspection-Code/README.md

 I will provide further documentation in a google doc/juptyer notebook when it's ready.

-# Usage if Changes Branch.
+# Usage of Changes Branch.

 This is for any changes to be tested then to be pushed into the PushToProd branch.